ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/user-interface.md

 The `MainActivity` class contains several methods:

-* The first one, `onCreate()` is called when the activity is first created.
+* The `onCreate()` method is called when the activity is first created.
 It sets up the user interface by inflating the layout defined in `activity_main.xml` and initializes several UI components, including an `ImageView` to display the image, `TextView` controls to show the true label and predicted label, and two buttons, `selectImageButton` and `runInferenceButton`, to select an image and run inference.
 This method then loads the PyTorch model from the `assets` folder using the `assetFilePath()` function, and sets up click listeners for the buttons.
 The `selectImageButton` is configured to select a random image from the `mnist_bitmaps` folder, while the `runInferenceButton` runs the inference on the selected image.

-* The next method, `selectRandomImageFromAssets()`, is responsible for selecting a random image from the `mnist_bitmaps` folder in `assets`.
+* The `selectRandomImageFromAssets()` method is responsible for selecting a random image from the `mnist_bitmaps` folder in `assets`.
 It lists all the files in the folder, picks one at random, and loads it as a bitmap.
 This method then does the following:

     * It extracts the true label from the filename.
 For example, 07_00.png implies a true label of 7.
     * It displays the selected image in the `ImageView`.